Albania women's national basketball team

-The Albania women's national basketball team (Kombëtarja e Femrave) represents Albania in international women's basketball competitions, and is controlled by the Albanian Basketball Association.
+The Albania women's national basketball team (Kombëtarja e Femrave) represents Albania in international women's basketball competitions, and is controlled by the Albanian Basketball Federation.

 History

 Albania women's national basketball team are quite successful in European Basketball.
 Being successful at the Mediterranean Games an international sports competition they would win successfully in 1987 at the finals against the women's from Turkey, in their first ever appearance.